On the Structure of Double Complexes: Complex manifolds

 i.e., $\varphi^*$ is not strict.
-While this is certainly the expected behaviour for a general morphism between general complex manifolds (in sharp contrast to $\del\delbar$-manifolds, where morphisms are automatically strict), it seems like no example of a non-strict morphism between \textit{compact} manifolds has appeared in the literature before.
-This phenomenon can be seen as an incarnation of the fact that the decomposition of double complexes into indecomposables is not functorial (although certainly this theory is not needed to give this example).\\
+This phenomenon can be seen as an incarnation of the fact that the decomposition of double complexes into indecomposables is not functorial (although certainly this theory is not needed to give this example).
+While it is certainly the expected behaviour for a general morphism between general complex manifolds (in sharp contrast to $\del\delbar$-manifolds, where morphisms are automatically strict), it seems like no example of a non-strict morphism between \textit{compact} manifolds has appeared in the literature before. \\

 \textbf{Blowups:}\\ For a double complex $A$ and an integer $i\in\Z$, denote by $A[i]$ the shifted double complex, which has underlying graded $A[i]^{p,q}=A^{p-i,q-i}$.
 In \cite{stelzig_double_2019} the following results were shown (with explicit maps): \begin{thm} Let $X$ be a compact, connected manifold of dimension $n$. \begin{enumerate} \item \textbf{Projective bundles:} Let $\V\longrightarrow X$ be a vector bundle of rank $m+1$ and $\Pro(\V)\longrightarrow X$ the associated projective bundle.
 Then